research / writing / teaching

 ____________________________________________________________________________

-background and context, aesthetic and technical concerns and analysis of
+<includes background and context, aesthetic and technical concerns and analysis of each movement>

 teaching

-<The fields of Acoustic Ecology and Sound Art are particularly concerned with how we create, interpret and interact with the sounds around us and how imbalances in the soundscape may have adverse effects upon human health and the natural world.
-Through critical inquiry and creative practice, we will engage historical, conceptual, and aesthetic aspects of sound as a cultural, environmental, and artistic medium>
+<The field of acoustic ecology is particularly concerned with how we create, interpret and interact with the sounds around us and how imbalances in the soundscape may affect human health and the natural world.
+Through reading, discussion, listening sessions, independent research, and hands-on projects, we will examine the broad interdisciplinary fields of acoustic ecology and sonic art.
+We will engage historical, conceptual, and aesthetic aspects of sound as a cultural, environmental, and artistic medium, with an emphasis on listening, psychoacoustics, soundscape studies, field recording and soundscape composition.
+We will question predominate ideas regarding the relationships between location, environment, sound, silence, music, and noise, and test these ideas through individual and group research as well as hands-on sonic art projects>

 _________________________________________________________________________